aleph2c/spaced/doc/_build/html/_sources/quickstart.rst.txt

 A learning tracker's in their maintenance phase won't be given very many lottery tickets.

-So when you look at the above curve, and it's schedule, you can think of these times as moments a geriatric memory is given a single lottery ticket, in a lottery that is rigged for youthful memories.
+So when you look at the above curve, and its schedule, you can think of these times as moments a geriatric memory is given a single lottery ticket, in a lottery that is rigged for youthful memories.